MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/tutorials-overview.md

 ## Point cloud tutorial

-If you're converting a point cloud into a 3D model, see this tutorial:
+If you're converting a point cloud into a 3D object, see this tutorial:

 - [SideFX Houdini](houdini-point-cloud.md)